SLfRank: Shinnar-Le-Roux Pulse Design with Reduced Energy and Accurate Phase Profiles using Rank Factorization: Introduction

 However, there is a subtle issue in the current SLR design process: the algorithm does not jointly design the CK polynomial pair.
 This can lead to sub-optimal pulses with higher energy and inaccurate phase profiles.

 The main challenge preventing joint recovery is that CK parameters are bi-linearly coupled.
 For example, the transverse magnetization $M_{\mathrm{xy}}$ is related to the CK parameters, $\alpha$ and $\beta$, as $M_{\mathrm{xy}} = 2 \alpha^* \beta$.
 To bypass the bi-linear coupling, the SLR algorithm first converts constraints on $M_{\mathrm{xy}}$ to constraints on $\beta$.
-It then finds a $\beta$ to satisfy the constraints, and solves for an $\alpha$ to minimize pulse energy.
+It then finds a $\beta$ to satisfy the constraints and solves for an $\alpha$ to minimize pulse energy.
 The conversion between constraints on magnetization profiles and on $\beta$ is not exact.
 SLR pulses can produce different phase profiles than the desired ones because the design does not account for the phase of $\alpha$.
 Such process also does not recover the $\beta$ that minimizes energy.

-To correct for phase profile errors in the SLR algorithm, Barral et al.~\cite{barral_slr_2008} proposed a heuristic to alternatively solve for CK parameters.
+To correct phase profile errors in the SLR algorithm, Barral et al.~\cite{barral_slr_2008} proposed a heuristic to alternatively solve for CK parameters.
 While effective, the method does not jointly optimize the CK polynomials to minimize pulse energy.
 Besides the SLR algorithm, other pulse design methods present different tradeoffs.
 A line of work using the inverse scattering transform~\cite{epstein_introduction_2004, epstein_inverse_2012, epstein_minimum_2004-1, epstein_minimum_2004, magland_discrete_2009, magland_exact_2004, magland_practical_2005} can specify constraints on magnetization profiles and minimize pulse energy.
 But the resulting pulses have infinite lengths.
-Optimal control methods~\cite{conolly_optimal_1986} have also been extensively used for pulse design.
-However, it is not clear in practice whether the resulting pulses achieve minimal energy.
+Optimal control (OC) methods~\cite{conolly_optimal_1986} have also been extensively used for pulse design. \rnum{1.1}\del{However, it is not clear in practice whether the resulting pulses achieve minimal energy. }Note that SLR technically falls into the OC framework, where we minimize an objective function subject to some constraints.
+The main difference between other OC methods and SLR is that they directly solve for RF magnetization or flip angles as parameters.
+General OC methods are more flexible in their objectives and can impose constraints on the pulse directly, such as limiting RF peak amplitude.
+However, they also need to solve a highly non-linear inverse problem.
+The SLR method, on the other hand, solves for CK polynomials, which results in a bi-linear inverse problem.
+And in this work, we show that we can certify the optimality of the resulting pulses.